Title 16: Education

 (A) the date and the nature of the complaint, but not the identity of the licensee or information that could be used to identify the licensee; and

 (B) a summary of the completed investigation; and

 (2) only with respect to complaints resulting in the filing of a formal charge under subsection 1701(b) of this title, the following additional information:

 (A) the name and business addresses of the licensee and the name of the complainant if disclosure is permitted under federal or State law and does not provide personally identifying information about a student;

 (B) formal charges, provided they have been served or a reasonable effort to serve them has been made;

 (C) except as provided under 1 V.S.A. chapter 5, the findings, conclusions, and order of the hearing panel; and

 (D) final disposition of the matter.

-(d) The hearing panel and the commissioner shall not disclose to anyone but the applicant or the licensee charged any information regarding a complaint, proceeding, or record, except the information required to be released under this section.
+(d) The hearing panel and the Secretary shall not disclose to anyone but the applicant or the licensee charged any information regarding a complaint, proceeding, or record, except the information required to be released under this section.

 (f) Nothing in this section shall prohibit the disclosure of information: